|

 He dropped from Arod and walked to the edge of the rocky funnel.

-Where was she standing? he asked.
+Where was she standing when you last saw her? he asked.

 About where you are, my lord, said Berryn, dismounting.